-Because of many things, Walpole is a great place for families with children to consider.
-First of all, many other families with children live here, making Walpole a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Walpole has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Walpole is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Walpole’s overall crime rate is lower than average for the country.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Walpole.
 50.49% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.